 - If you find it difficult to drink water, try sucking on crushed ice.

 - Many women find icy cold fluids easier to get down.

 - Small frequent sips of water, between meals, are easier to keep down.

 - You can also keep yourself hydrated by drinking soups, smoothies and shakes.

-- Ginger taken as ginger tea, ginger-containing foods or ginger capsules (from a pharmacy) may help calm the tummy.
+- Ginger taken as ginger tea, ginger-containing foods or ginger capsules (from a pharmacy) may help calm your tummy.

 - Studies have shown that eating about 1 gram of ginger per day for at least 4 days can reduce nausea and vomiting in early pregnancy.

-- Bananas, potatoes, watermelon, chickpeas are all rich in this nutrient.
+- Bananas, potatoes, watermelon and chickpeas are all rich in this nutrient.
 Talk to your lead maternity carer about taking vitamin B6 supplements.

 - Keep active – regular, gentle exercise helps.

 - Getting fresh air may help you feel better.
 Take a short walk, turn on a fan, or try to sleep with the window open.